 Honeymoon Island is a state park, open every day until dark.
-There are over four miles of beach and a 3-mile long hiking trail through beautiful pine forests that are home to many species of bird including horned owls and eagles.
+There are over four miles of beach and a 3-mile long hiking trail through beautiful pine forests that are home to many species of birds including horned owls and eagles.
 The Rotary Centennial Nature Center on the island has educational services on the history of the park and its natural resources.

 This is also the connection point where ferries take passengers to nearby Caladesi Island (below).

 9. Visit Caladesi Island

 Caladesi Island is accessible only by ferry from Honeymoon Island, but it’s worth the trip.
 This pristine island is a nature lover’s paradise.
 Caladesi Island has some of the clearest water in Florida.
 It is gorgeous.

 Explore the island’s unspoiled white sand beaches, kayak through a mangrove forest, or follow the nature trail through old-growth pine trees to reach the historic ruins of an 18th-century homestead.

 The beautiful untouched beaches are a huge appeal of Caladesi Island.
 Fishing, beachcombing for shells, swimming, and boating are all popular things to do on the island.
 Don’t miss the chance to explore a paradise of forest and shoreline on Florida’s coast.
 Click here for the Caladesi Island ferry schedule and ticket prices.

 10. Make a Splash at Splash Harbour Waterpark

 If the Clearwater beaches weren’t enough for you, St. Petersburg even has a huge waterpark.
 Perfect for all ages (even young children), this is the best way to spend a vacation day.